 Unlike the other leaders who receive an Archstone, the last Monumental doesn’t single out a single individual but the “giants” collectively.
 It may be that she simply isn’t familiar with the specifics to giant society due to the race’s remote location.
 They were already considered a “lesser” people in her civilization’s eyes as is, and the giant depicted on the Nexus Archstone is dressed in little more than horns, leaves, and bracelets like the stereotypical “savage”.
 With the Shadowmen at least sitting between two well-inhabited lands, another barbarian society living beyond the limits of human settlement would likely be almost completely ignored by the magic superpower.
 If not for their location relative to the First Scourge’s destruction, the Monumentals might never have chosen them for an Archstone.
 Of course, it is also possible that the giants didn’t actually have anything resembling a leader in the first place.

 The giant on the Nexus Archstone crosses his arms in ritual fashion, flanked by two armored warriors of considerably smaller stature.
 Combined with the tribal wear, and it is clear that the giants held some religious significance, exalted enough to be safeguarded by the sword.
 But since this land is supposed to be beyond human habitation, these soldiers with oddly-shaped helmets masking their faces probably aren’t human.
-Unused enemy models confirm that various forms of beastmen were being developed at one point.
-Like the Archstone giant, most of these enemies wear barbarian garb and jewelry, the snake and wolfmen in particular using curved swords similar to the weapons wielded by the Archstone warriors.
+Unused enemies confirm that various species of “barbarian beast warriors” (蛮族獣戦士) were being developed at one point.
+Like the Archstone giant, most of these enemies wear tribal garb and jewelry, the snake and wolfmen in particular using curved swords similar to the weapons wielded by the Archstone warriors.
 All of this suggests that the giants were living side-by-side with other nonhumans in the northern mountains.
 Perhaps the giants were the leading tribe in a confederation of nonhuman peoples.
 Alternatively, their species was elevated within a singular nonhuman state, mixing all the races together in one big melting pot.
 Either way, the Archstone highlights their unique importance to the society.

 Part of this status can be attributed to their size and presumed strength accompanying it.
 Bramd was implicitly created by a “giant killer” who used the hammer long ago to bash in the bodies of similarly oversized foes, hence the noticeable dent on one side.
 This indicates that there was once conflict between man and giant, one which apparently ended in the giants settling up in a region too cold and rugged for humans.
 But giants are the only nonhuman race brought up in reference to such struggles in the final game, even though they weren’t the only ones to end up so far north.
 Most likely, humans were actually at war with nonhumans at large, the giants causing the most resistance among the races thanks, at least in part, to their physical abilities.
 Therefore, when all the nonhumans fled to the mountains, the giants were honored with distinction for protecting the other tribes.
 The oversized race were of similar enough strength to maintain a communal society among themselves while, both figuratively and literally, standing above the beastmen grateful to have their continued protection.